ranja-sarkar/ranja-sarkar.github.io/_posts/2025-11-28-tests-&-measures.md

 ---

-**Covariance** is another measure.
-It measures how two variables in a dataset move wrt each other.
+**Covariance** is another measure, which depicts how two variables in a dataset move wrt each other.

 <img width="502" height="182" alt="cov" src="https://github.com/user-attachments/assets/b53b3e0c-f3b1-4ff5-8a49-f865cfdcac45" />